Sand Hills is a very private Country Club located in the vast sandhills of Mullen, Nebraska.

 A Short History of Sand Hills Golf Club

-So both the concept of building a golf course in a remote setting, and the natural and traditional style of the course itself made a significant impact on golf development going forward.
+Youngscap's concept of building a golf course in a remote setting and designing a "minimalist natural style" course, has made a significant impact on golf course developments going forward.

-The development of Sand Hills would certainly could be regarded as a marker in what will be considered the coming of a second Golden Age.
+The development of Sand Hills could certainly be regarded as a marker in what will be considered the coming of a Second Golden Age of Golf Course Architecture.

 It is well known that Coore & Crenshaw identified over 130 possible golf holes on the property and took their time whittling this down to a cohesive 18 hole layout.

-The golf course is a mile distant from the first tee, but the driving range and then the putting green are stopping points along the way.
+The golf course is a mile distant from the clubhouse, but the driving range and then the putting green are stopping points along the way to the course.

 The course itself has a nine out, nine in configuration with the only infrastructure being a modest foodstop called Ben's Porch which overlooks the 18th green.